 Millennials want to feel valued at work.
 They can be highly ambitious and career-driven, but they need regular feedback on their role and progress at work.
 They need to find value in their work, regardless of what it is, and that whatever they do makes, in some way, a difference.

-Millennials also value working for organizations with strong corporate values.
-They are looking for employees who prioritize diversity and inclusion, and who have values that match their own.
+Millennials also value working for organisations with strong corporate values.
+They are looking for employees who prioritise diversity and inclusion, and who have values that match their own.

 Life over work

 Millennials want a good work-life balance, and are willing to move jobs in order to find it.
 They are less likely to accept and live with work-related stress, and are able to prioritise their own health, and happiness, over work demands.
 This is not a bad thing.
 Redefining the line between work and home, is important, if we are to reduce record high levels of work-related stress.
 Putting self-care first is important for millennials in all areas of their life.

 This also means they demand flexibility in how and where they work.
 They are less likely to agree to be bound to time clocks, and instead demand performance-driven work tracking metrics.
 They are more likely to demand flexible working hours and days, and are more likely to ask to work remotely and from home.

 Millennials want a commitment to constant learning in the workplace.
 They want to know that there is a path for career progression, and that they are able to develop and grow within their work environment.
 They are keen to learn, and demand opportunities to do so.

 Salaries are important to millennials, but career progression beats out salaries, as their number one demand and concern.
 Millennials want training programs, with clear goals and outcomes.

 Millennials do not have the company loyalty that characterised their parents and grandparents generations.
 In 2008 76% of the workforce expected to have between 2-5 employees during their lifetime.
 In 2020 this number dropped to 54%.
 25% of millennial workers expected to have at least six employees during their lifetime.